Keyboardly-App/keyboardly-dev/Addon.md

 ## Default Class Add On
 `Default Class Add On` mean a class that created as a gateway of Add On will loaded & works.
 See this sample of default class : [SampleView](/addon/sample/src/main/java/app/keyboardly/sample/SampleView.kt)

+## DynamicDagger Class
+`DynamicDagger Class` mean a class that contain @Component & @Module dagger class to build default class.
+See this sample of default class : [DynamicDagger](/addon/sample/src/main/java/app/keyboardly/sample/di/DynamicDagger.kt)

+## DynamicFeatureImpl Class
+`DynamicImpl Class` a class for implementation to connect the default class with DynamicDagger class See this sample of default class : [DynamicFeatureImpl](/addon/sample/src/main/java/app/keyboardly/sample/DynamicFeatureImpl.kt)

 ## Dynamic Feature
 Dynamic Feature is base of add on, to get more information see [feature delivery](https://developer.android.com/guide/playcore/feature-delivery)